codetierlist/codetierlist/README.md

 ## 👟 Running Codetierlist

-Codetierlist is a web application that is run using [Docker](https://www.docker.com/).
-To run Codetierlist, you will need to have Docker installed on your machine.

-For increased horizontal scalability, Codetierlist uses a job runner to handle the processing of student submissions.
+For increased horizontal scalability, Codetierlist uses a separate job runner container to handle the processing of student submissions.
 This job runner can be run on a separate machine from the main Codetierlist application, and there can be multiple job runners connected to the main Codetierlist application.

 At least one job runner must be running for Codetierlist to function properly.
 Otherwise, uploads will not be processed.
-Furthermore, the main Codetierlist application must be running for the job runner to connect to it.
+Furthermore, the main Codetierlist application ("core application") must be running for the job runner to connect to it.

-The job runner must also have access to the Redis server that the main Codetierlist application is using, along with the corresponding Redis password.
+The job runner must also have access to the Redis server that are run by the core application.
+The job runner must be configured with the corresponding Redis password.
+Ideally, the Redis server should not be exposed to the public internet, so the job runner should be run on the same network as the Redis server.

-Typically, production services are handled via GitHub Actions CI/CD.
-This following section is to run Codetierlist locally on your own system.
+Moreover, it is ideal that the job runner is run on a machine with a high number of CPU cores, as the job runner is CPU-bound.
+It is also recommended to run the core application on a separate machine from the job runner, to prevent the job runner from hogging too many resources from the core application.

+Typically, [GitHub Actions CI/CD pipelines](./.github/workflows) are used to deploy the Codetierlist application to a cloud provider or on-premises server.
+The Codetierlist application is deployed using Docker containers, and the job runner is deployed using Docker containers as well.

 ### 📦 Prerequisites